joshrotenberg/parlar-veneto/src/front/preface.md

 Venetian encompasses several regional varieties: the urban dialect of Venice proper (*Veneziano*), the speech of Padua (*Padovano*), Treviso (*Trevigiano*), Vicenza (*Vicentino*), Verona (*Veronese*), and other areas.
 This grammar primarily follows the conventions of central Venetian, particularly the Padovano-Vicentino variety that covers the most populous and extensive territory of the region.

+A note on terminology: This book uses "Venetian" (*veneto*) to refer to the language spoken across the Veneto region, not just the city of Venice.
+Some scholars prefer "Venetan" to emphasize this broader scope and avoid privileging the city dialect.
+The varieties of Padua, Vicenza, Verona, Treviso, and Belluno are distinct but mutually intelligible, and this grammar draws primarily from central Venetian (Padovano-Vicentino) while noting regional variation.

 This choice is partly practical: central Venetian is what you are most likely to encounter, and it is well documented.
 But it also reflects where most Venetian speakers actually live: not in the tourist-filled streets of Venice, but in the towns and cities of the *terraferma*, the mainland.

 Where significant variations exist between regional varieties, we note them.